allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 createConnection(mongoUrl)
 ```

-What’s interesting, it is also possible to execute a script exactly in the same way as run an executable file - for example by
+What’s interesting, it is also possible to execute a script exactly in the same way as an executable file - for example by
 command `./kotlin-script.main.kts`.
 The first line in a file makes difference.
 It is required to add `#!/usr/bin/env kotlin`
 at the beginning of script to run it an in such way.